collective/collective.developermanual/source/misc/annotations.rst

 At this step it is essential to check that your custom annotation class can be `pickled
 <http://docs.python.org/library/pickle.html#what-can-be-pickled-and-unpickled>`_.
 In
-the Zope world, this means that you cannot hold in your annotation objet any reference to a content too.
+the Zope world, this means that you cannot hold in your annotation object any reference to a content too.

 .. tip::